My Account

 The volatility of the stock market plays a major role in your account balance over time—for better and for worse.
 But even though stock market risk is an inherent part of investing, there’s another angle you might not be considering: the timing, or sequence, of your portfolio’s performance.

-A major market correction of 20%, for example, will have more of an effect on investors who need that money for retirement right now and don’t have time to recover from a loss.
+A major market correction of 20%, for example, will have more of an effect on investors who need that money for retirement income right now and don’t have time to recover from a loss.
 A 20% decline might not matter as much for investors who have decades to go before they start spending.

 Sequence Risk in Action: Two Investors, Two Different Outcomes